THE AMAZING TEAM BEHIND ALL THE SMILES

 Officially joining Just Footprints Foundation in 2010, Lindy has assisted in Just Footprints Foundation’s developmental process since inception and collaborated with the various role players in the establishment of the brand.
 Lindy came on board to develop the fundraising portfolio working alongside the Chairperson.
 She then took over the portfolio of Camp Director of Camp Footprints and led this process through the teething stages of the first camps to the successful completion of 79 camps hosting 3843 children by end 2017.

 Lindy believes in working together with other Non-Profit Organisations and striving for the greater good of each child and organisation.
 She also believes that collaboration and support goes a long way in the non-profit arena in which she works.
-A strong work ethic ensures that each child has the opportunity to have an amazing experience and learn life and sports skills as well as environmental awareness through participation in the Camp Footprints programme.
+A strong work ethic ensures that each child has the opportunity to have an amazing camp experience and learn life and sports skills as well as environmental awareness through participation in the Camp Footprints programme.

 Lindy’s experience started out at Cotlands.
 In August of 1998 she was appointed as the marketing secretary to the fundraising manager and throughout her 12 years at the organisation she took on many different positions within Cotlands such as Public Relations and Marketing Manager; Cause Related Marketing and Promotional Product Manager and Business Venture Manager.
-She believes that through this experience she was able to learn and take this knowledge and passion for children through to the Just Footprints Foundation and Camp Footprints.
+She believes that through this experience she was able to learn and take this knowledge and passion for children through to Just Footprints Foundation and Camp Footprints.